Cosmological viability of anisotropic inflation in Thurston spacetimes: Thurston spacetimes

 \section{Thurston spacetimes}

-The large scale geometry of the universe breaks down into $\mathbb{R} \times \Sigma_3$ for $\mathbb{R}$ describing the cosmic time and $\Sigma_3$, the three-dimensional spatial manifold.
-Inducing anisotropy in $\Sigma_3$ can be modeled by representing its geometry to be one of the eight geometries outlined in William Thurston's Geometrization Conjecture \cite{thurston1982three}, which was proven by Grigori Perelman \cite{perelman2002entropy, perelman2003finite, perelman2003ricci}\\
+The large-scale geometry of the universe breaks down into $\mathbb{R} \times \Sigma_3$ for $\mathbb{R}$ describing the cosmic time and $\Sigma_3$, the three-dimensional spatial manifold.
+Inducing anisotropy in $\Sigma_3$ can be modelled by representing its geometry as one of the eight geometries outlined in William Thurston's Geometrisation Conjecture (\cite{thurston1982three}), which was proven by Grigori Perelman (\cite{perelman2002entropy, perelman2003finite, perelman2003ricci})

 \textbf{Thurston-Perelman’s geometrization theorem}: